Max1makes/GamingPedalKeyboard/README.md

 <br>
 Troubleshooting:<br>
  - Unplug all cables
- - Plug ion the arduino data cable, then the keyboard
+ - Plug in the arduino data cable, then the keyboard
  - Wait 20 seconds, check if it is working
  - If there is strange behaviour, try adding an extrnal power supply to the Arduino (see parts list)